thynnine/pysic/doc/coordinator class.rst

    >>> pot = pysic.Potential( 'constant', symbols = ['Cu'],
    ...                        parameters = [1.0], coordinator = crd )

-In the final step, the :class:`~pysic.Coordinator` is attached to a :class:`~pysic.Potential` with a constant value of 1.0.
+In the final step, the :class:`~pysic.interactions.bondorder.Coordinator` is attached to a :class:`~pysic.interactions.local.Potential` with a constant value of 1.0.
 Since the result is a product between the bond order factor and the potential, the resulting potential is just the bond order factor.